 9.4 Where the Authority is prevented from continuing to provide the Supplier or its Nominated Third Party with the use of an Asset due to damage to an Asset outside of the Authority’s control, then the Authority may terminate this Licence in respect of the relevant Asset and on service of the notice the Supplier or its Nominated Third Party’s use of the Asset shall terminate.
 The Authority and the Supplier shall cooperate in good faith to find an alternative suitable Asset and/or the Authority shall undertake a repair of the damaged Asset as soon as is reasonably practicable.

-9.5 This Licence may be terminated at any time by either Party if the other Party commits a material breach of the terms of this Licence which is not capable of remedy, or if capable of remedy, is not remedied within thirty (30) working days after receipt of notice from the non-breaching Party requiring the breach to be remedied.
+9.5 This Licence may be terminated immediately on notice by either Party if the other Party commits a material breach of the terms of this Licence which is not capable of remedy, or if capable of remedy, is not remedied within thirty (30) working days after receipt of notice from the non-breaching Party requiring the breach to be remedied.

 9.6 This Licence may be immediately terminated by the Authority upon giving written notice and without payment of any compensation to the Supplier if there is a change of control, except where the change of control is as a result of inter group reorganisation, of the Supplier, as defined by Section 450 of the Corporation Tax Act 2010, where it may be reasonably anticipated that it will have a material effect on the Supplier's ability to perform its obligations under this Licence, save that the Authority shall not be permitted to exercise the foregoing right of termination after the expiration of six (6) months after the later of the concurrence of each such change of control or becoming aware of each such change of control (the Supplier being under an obligation to so notify), and shall not be permitted to exercise such right where the Authority has agreed in advance to the particular change of control and such change of control takes place as proposed.